Carts are Coming!

 What Gives the City Authority to Provide Carts?

-Virginia law (Code § 15.2-928(A)) gives all localities the authority to provide and require standardized trash and recycling containers.
-The carts remain City property but are assigned to each address as part of curbside service.
-Requiring their use is similar to other collection rules, like setting materials out on time or separating recyclables.
+Virginia law (Code § 15.2-928(A)) gives all localities the authority to provide standardized trash and recycling containers.
+Residents may opt-out via the survey on Fairfax City Resolve.
+Carts remain City property and are assigned to each address as part of curbside service.

 What should I do with my old trash and recycling bins?